Lambchopper/NewUCMUser/README.txt

 		The index value for each indicates the order it will appear on the phone in top down fashion, where 1 is the top most speed dial.

+	"secondLine": [true|false]
+		This will be used to add an additional, non CCX line appearance to the phone, EM Profile and/or Jabber

 	"CCX": [true|false]
 		Configures the new user for CCX.
 You must configure the ccxLine section of the template if your